ton-blockchain/lockup-wallet-contract/vesting/README.md

 By default, the lifetime of transfer message is 60 seconds.
 You can increase it with a flag `-t`.

-You need to pass actual wallet's `seqno` parameter, which can be obtained through the lite-client:
+You need to pass actual wallet's `seqno` parameter (count of processed messages by wallet, sequential number), which can be obtained through the lite-client:

 `runmethod <wallet-address> seqno`